EntrustCorporation/cps/entrust.md

 **TLS and Client Authentication Certificates**

-The value of the Common Name to be used in the Certificate is the Subscriber’s fully qualified hostname or path that is used in the DNS of the secure server on which the Subscriber is intending to install the OV TLS Certificate.
-Notwithstanding the preceding sentence, the Common Name may include wildcard characters (i.e., an asterisk character).
+The value of the Common Name to be used in the Certificate is the Subscriber’s fully qualified hostname or path that is used in the DNS of the secure server on which the Subscriber is intending to install the TLS Certificate.
+Notwithstanding the preceding sentence, the Common Name of DV TLS and OV TLS Certificates may include wildcard characters (i.e., an asterisk character).

-**EV TLS Certificates**

-The value of the Common Name to be used in an EV TLS Certificate is the Subscriber’s FQDN that is used in the DNS of the secure server on which the Subscriber is intending to install the EV TLS Certificate.
-The FQDN for an EV TLS Certificate cannot be an IP Address or a Wildcard Domain Name.

 **Code Signing Certificates**